codetrainafrica/bank-manager-react/README.md

-# contact-manager-react
+# Bank-account-manager-react
 The purpose of this project is to test your understanding on all the concepts we've covered so far in the React and Redux classes.
 It will also put your git skills to test as you'll be collaborating with a partner using git.

 ## project summary
-Contact manager app bootstraped with Create React App that has full CRUD functionality for
+Bank account manager app bootstraped with Create React App that has full CRUD functionality for
-- Adding contacts
+- Adding accounts
-- Seeing all contacts added
+- Seeing all accounts added
-- Editing contacts
+- Editing accounts
-- Deleting contacts
+- Deleting accounts

 This repository already has all the boilerplate with the UI developed.
 However none of the full functionalities are working yet.
 Your job is to complete all the CRUD functionality using react redux for shared state management.